 Be very straightforward about your product or service.
 There should be no hidden costs or surprises for your customers to find later.
 Be upfront about what your service can and cannot do, if you promise the moon and produce a rock, you will strain customer relationship.
 This information should be easy to find from your customers, and it should include clear policies you have in place for canceled or refunded orders.

-Tip: Make sure to prominently display testimonials from customers, bloggers in your industry, and other companies that have positively reviewed your product or service on your website.
+Make sure to prominently display testimonials, bloggers in your industry, and other companies that have positively reviewed your product or service.

 Building a User Friendly Website

 Nothing turns off a customer as quickly as going to a company’s website and finding nothing but broken design elements, non functioning scripts, and dead end links.
 Your website should be easy to navigate and pleasant on the eyes and ears (Never, never use auto playing video or music!).
 Use colors that represent your brand and the mood of what you are promoting.
 Today’s websites should have a flexible layout that is mobile friendly.
 Keep your content updated frequently, easy to read, and relevant to your industry.